glumpy/glumpy/examples/README.rst

 **glumpy.gloo** is the heart of glumpy and is responsible for talking to the GPU throught buffers, textures and programs.
-This is done quite transparently throught the numpy interface and the GPU data object which is a numpy array.
+This is done quite transparently thanls to the numpy interface (and the GPU data object which is a subclassed numpy array).

 * `gloo-quad.py <https://github.com/rougier/glumpy/blob/master/examples/gloo-quad.py>`_